SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 When you use the provided Steeltoe components to expose the endpoints using HTTP, then you will find those components support ASP.NET Core.

-In addition to the Quick Start below, there are other Steeltoe sample applications that you can refer to in order to help you understand how to make use of these endpoints:
+In addition to the Quick Start below, there are other Steeltoe sample applications that you can refer to in order to help you understand how to use these endpoints:

 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.

 ## 1.1 Quick Start